autowarefoundation/autoware/planning/behavior_velocity_traffic_light_module/README.md

 1. Obtains a traffic light mapped to the route and a stop line correspond to the traffic light from a map information.

+   - If a corresponding traffic light signal have never been found, it treats as a signal to pass.

+   - If a corresponding traffic light signal is found but timed out, it treats as a signal to stop.

-2. Uses the highest reliability one of the traffic light recognition result and if the color of that was red, generates a stop point.
+2. Uses the highest reliability one of the traffic light recognition result and if the color of that was not green or corresponding arrow signal, generates a stop point.

+   - If an elapsed time to receive stop signal is less than `stop_time_hysteresis`, it treats as a signal to pass.
+This feature is to prevent chattering.

 3. When vehicle current velocity is